su-dev-br/data_engineer_assessment/README.md

     This will call the ETL jobs

-3. coonect to docker shell
+3. connect to docker shell
     mysql -u root -p
     6equj5_root